McLowin/Multiple_Screenshots/README.md

 - **URL & Timestamp Overlay**: Add a URL and timestamp overlay to your screenshots for reference.
 - **Full-Screen Mode**: Take screenshots in full-screen mode for better visibility.
 - **Full-Page Mode**: Take screenshots of full page.
+- **Clip to XPath**: Crop screenshots to a specific element by providing its XPath.
+- **Visual XPath Picker Tool**: Click a button to visually select an element on a webpage.
+The extension captures its XPath and makes it available for cropping screenshots.
 ---

 ## Installation